 Income Taxes.
-The income tax expense in the three months ended March 31, 2007 was \$474,000 as compared to an income tax benefit of \$340,000 in the same period in 2008.
-In the three months ended March 31, 2007 and 2008, the effective tax rate of 52% and 21%, respectively, differed from the expected effective tax rate of 35% due to state income taxes, non-deductible stock-based compensation related to restricted stock and incentive stock options recorded under the fair-value method as prescribed by SFAS 123R and other amounts.
+The income tax benefit in the three months ended March 31, 2008 was \$340,000 as compared to \$621,000 in the same period in 2009.

+In the three months ended March 31, 2009, the effective tax rate of 27% differed from the expected effective tax rate of 35% due to state income taxes, non-deductible stock-based compensation related to restricted stock and incentive stock options recorded under the fair-value method as prescribed by SFAS 123R and other amounts.
+The effective tax rate of 21% in the three months ended March 31, 2008 differed from the expected tax rate of 35% due to state income taxes, non-deductible stock-based compensation related to restricted stock and incentive stock options recorded under the fair-value method as prescribed by SFAS 123R and other amounts.

-During the three months ended March 31, 2007 and 2008, as a result of tax deductions from stock option exercises, we recognized tax-effected benefits of approximately \$1.8 million and \$59,000, respectively, which were recorded as credits to additional paid in capital.
+During the three months ended March 31, 2008 and 2009, as a result of tax deductions from stock option exercises and restricted stock awards, we recognized excess (shortfall) tax benefits of approximately \$59,000 and (\$946,000), respectively, which were recorded to additional paid in capital.

 Convertible Preferred Stock Dividends and Discount on Preferred Stock Redemption, net.
-The convertible preferred stock dividends and discount on preferred stock redemption, net, decreased from \$(107,000) in the three months ended March 31, 2007 to \$(11,000) in the same period in 2008.
-The decrease was primarily attributable to a decrease in the discount on preferred stock redemption in connection with our repurchase of 2,825 shares of preferred stock in 2007 as compared to our repurchase of 600 shares of preferred stock in 2008.
-Additionally, preferred stock dividends decreased in 2008 as a result of a reduction in preferred stock outstanding compared to the same period in 2007.
-Preferred stock dividends are based upon a dividend rate of 4.75%.
+The convertible preferred stock dividends and discount on preferred stock redemption, net, decreased from \$11,000 in the three months ended March 31, 2008 to \$0 in the same period in 2009.
+The decrease was due to the redemption of all outstanding preferred stock in October 2008.
+Preferred stock dividends were based upon a dividend rate of 4.75%.

-Net Income (Loss) Applicable to Common Stockholders.
-Net income applicable to common stockholders for the three months ended March 31, 2007 was \$548,000 compared to a net loss of \$1.2 million in the same period in 2008 as a result of the aforementioned factors.
+Net Loss Applicable to Common Stockholders.
+Net loss applicable to common stockholders decreased from a net loss of \$1.2 million for the three months ended March 31, 2008 compared to \$1.7 million in the same period in 2009.
+The decrease was primarily attributable to a decrease in revenues partially offset by lower operating expenses and gain on sales and disposal of intangible assets.